dgarhdez/dgarhdez.github.io/pda/04_string_operations/04_string_operations.md

 print(my_string)
 ```

-> Output: The number is 5
+> The number is 5

 Or, we can use the `f-string` method to format strings.